|Name Craig Moore|

-A product of the renowned Motherwell youth set-up, Craig was a regular in Jonathan Johansson’s Under 20 side last season before coming to prominence in a loan spell with Cowdenbeath.
+A product of the Motherwell youth set-up, Craig was a regular in Jonathan Johansson’s Under 20 side during 12’13 before really coming to prominence in a loan spell with Cowdenbeath.

 Scoring in each of his first four starts, Moore performed to such a level that Colin Cameron was desperate to keep the striker until the end of the season.